yijiawen1203/corruption_project/CRA_network/readme.md

 based on the comments of reviewer, i need to add the reciprocity of every individual in the small network, the note book is **/Users/yoga/Documents/Projects/4 合作项目 腐败 economic corruption/62_planner network202207/3 try to separate the email file by month_and draw pic202306.ipynb**

+I need to change the above figure into grayscale, so i need to change: make them different shapes, like circles, squares, and triangles. and keep consistency across figures. make them different shades of gray/black/or hollow circles.
+I do it in the following file **/Users/yoga/Documents/Projects/4 合作项目 腐败 economic corruption/62_planner network202207/2_2 extract planner email and draw updated network_delete label.ipynb**